Second Home and Investment Property Loans

 How a 30/15 Loan Works

-Our 30/15 mortgage loans are a type of balloon loan — a structure that offers steady monthly payments now, with flexibility built in for later.
+Our 30/15 mortgage loans are a type of balloon loan, offering predictable monthly payments now with flexibility later.

-With this type of loan, your payments are based on a 30-year amortization schedule, which helps keep them affordable and consistent.
-The difference is that the full remaining balance is due after 15 years.
-That’s called the “balloon.”
+With this structure, your payments are based on a 30-year amortization schedule.
+The difference is that the full remaining balance is due after 15 years, which is the balloon.

 • Refinance the loan